kstadler/dagster-exchangerates/README.md

 - setup your Kubernetes cluster and Helm
   - this can be done on a local machine for testing purposes
   - on Windows you can setup Docker as a Kubernetes service and install Helm manually or using WSL
-- deploy your usercode to docker using kubernetes/Dockerfile by adjusting parameters in and then running kubernetes/build_and_upload_user_image.sh (Linux) or kubernetes/build_and_upload_user_image.bat (Windows)
+- deploy your usercode to docker using kubernetes/Dockerfile
+  - adjust parameters in file kubernetes/versions
+  - run kubernetes/build_and_upload_user_image.py
 - adjust parameters for Helm in kubernetes/values.yaml
 - install the Helm chart using the following commands:
   - `helm repo add dagster https://dagster-io.github.io/helm`